8 Things I Learned When My Sister Died

 1. Nothing happens the way you think it will

 Sitting in church on Ash Wednesday, the day in the Christian calendar that marks the beginning of Lent and leads up to Easter, I remember thinking that my sister would be dead by the time Lent was over.
 She’d been put on hospice – when?
 Days before?
 Weeks before? – and we all knew what was coming.
 But we didn’t, not really.
-Forty days later, after our church’s Easter vigil, I would walk home alone a few hours before dawn and look up at the bright moon, wondering what was going to happen now, now that nothing had gone the way I’d expected it to.
+Forty days later, my sister was still alive.
+After our church’s Easter vigil, I would walk home alone a few hours before dawn and look up at the bright moon, wondering what was going to happen, now that nothing had gone the way I’d expected it to.

 2. Friends are the most important thing